firstpromoter/fpr-instructions/integrations/api.md

 # Integrating FirstPromoter with your website using our API

+To get the best results for tracking, it is ideal to set this up on all the marketing or landing pages. **Please note that this setup requires a developer.** Remember to  check your browser’s console for any errors.
+Happy coding! 😊

 ## Main tracking script

 For most websites and JavaScript frameworks, you can simply insert the script on the public `index.html` file so it will be available when the website or framework loads.